 - Add the remaining batter and smooth it out over the top.
 Then add the remaining berries, pressing them in a bit so they are sitting in the batter.

-- Bake the cake for 50-55 minutes, or until a skewer comes out clean or until a thermometer reads between 205-210F.
+- Bake for 50-55 minutes, or until a skewer comes out clean or until a thermometer reads between 205-210F.

-- Let the cake rest on a cooling rack for about 15 minutes.
-Then remove the ring of the springform pan and let the cake cool completely.
+- Let rest on a cooling rack for about 15 minutes.
+Then remove the ring of the springform pan and let it cool completely.

 - Grinding the walnuts: You can use a food processor, coffee grinder, or nut grinder to chop the walnuts.